World Professional Association for Transgender Health: Background

 Medical treatment for gender dysphoria was publicized in the early 1950s by accounts such as those of Christine Jorgensen.
 During this period, the majority of literature on gender diversity was pathologizing, positing dysfunctional families as the causes of dysphoria and recommending reparative therapy and psychoanalysis, such as Robert Stoller's work.
-Others such as George Rekers and Ole Ivar Lovaas recommended behavioral treatments to extinguish cross-sex identification and reinforce gender-normative behaviors.
-Knowledge on various aspects of transition related care had existed for decades, but there was no clinical consensus on the care pathways for transgender people.
+Others, such as George Rekers and Ole Ivar Lovaas, recommended behavioral treatments to extinguish cross-sex identification and reinforce gender-normative behaviors.
+Knowledge on various aspects of transition-related care had existed for decades, but there was no clinical consensus on care pathways for transgender people.

-In 1966, Harry Benjamin published The Transsexual Phenomenon, arguing that since there was no cure for transsexualism, it was in the best interests of transsexuals and society to aid in sex reassignment and in the same year the Johns Hopkins Gender Clinic was opened by John Money.
+In 1966, Harry Benjamin published The Transsexual Phenomenon, arguing that since there was no cure for transsexualism, it was in the best interests of transsexuals and society to aid in sex reassignment.
+In the same year, the Johns Hopkins Gender Clinic was opened by John Money.
 In 1969, Reed Erickson, a wealthy transgender man who played a large role in funding research and clinics for trans healthcare through the Erickson Educational Foundation, funded Richard Green and Money's book Transsexualism and Sex Reassignment, a multidisciplinary volume exploring instructions on medical care as well as social and clinical aspects, which was dedicated to Benjamin.
-The same year, he funded the 1st International Symposium on Gender Identity in London.
-The 4th conference, taking place in 1975, was the first to use Benjamin's name in the title.
+The same year, Erickson funded the first International Symposium on Gender Identity in London.
+The fourth conference, taking place in 1975, was the first to use Benjamin's name in its title.